MKuranowski/Impuls/readme.md

 ```

 Pre-built binaries are available for most platforms.
 To build from source
-[zig](https://ziglang.org/learn/getting-started/) needs to be installed.
+[Rust with Cargo](https://rust-lang.org/) and a C compiler needs to be installed.

 The `LoadBusManMDB` task additionally requires [mdbtools](https://github.com/mdbtools/mdbtools)
 to be installed.
 This package is available in most package managers.